Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Imagine if your Wi-Fi network is your home, and the admin password is the key to your locker (like a safe), where you store important documents.

-As a security practice, most routers’ initial setup processes include a step for you to change this password.
-In any case, make sure this password is hard to guess and, most importantly, different from the Wi-Fi password.
+As a security practice, most routers' initial setup process includes a step for you to change this password.
+In any case, make this password hard to guess and, most importantly, different from the Wi-Fi password.

-Home Wi-Fi Router Security: Changing the admin username and enabling CAPTCHA will significantly increase a router’s security.
+Wi-Fi router security: Changing the admin username and enabling CAPTCHA will significantly increase a router's security.

 The Wi-Fi password